FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: FewSOME

 \subsection{Properties to Prevent Representational Collapse}

-Models are at risk of representational collapse when no negative samples exist in the training data.
-We can define representational collapse as the case in which all feature embeddings in the Reference Set are equal to the mean feature embedding of the Reference Set, $\frac{1}{N}\sum_{i=1}^{N}{r_i} = r \ \forall \ r \in R_N$.
+We define Representational Collapse as the case in which all feature embeddings of the Reference Set are equal to the mean feature embedding of the Reference Set i.e. $\forall \ r \in R_N: \frac{1}{N}\sum_{i=1}^{N}f({r_i}) = f(r)$.
 In simpler terms, collapse results in the model mapping all inputs to a constant output.
-We outline two scenarios in which collapse could occur and the measures that were taken to prevent it; \begin{enumerate} \item If the weights of any layer in $f$ converge to all zeros (and in the absence of bias terms), this would result in $f(r)=0\ \forall\ r \in R_N$.
-Although the model has not learned the features of normality, it has in theory achieved its objective of minimising the output space with $L_{dist}=0$.
-However, we prevent this scenario by including $L_{stop}$ which minimises the distance between $f(R_N)$ and non-zero value $f(r_a)$.
-This ensures that the model has not achieved its objective with $f(r)=0\ \forall\ r \in R_N$. \item Additionally, we remove bias terms to prevent the following scenario.
-If the weights of any layer in $f$ converge to all zeros and bias terms exist, $f$ can achieve its objective (in the presence of $L_{stop}$) by updating the bias terms so that each feature embedding is equal to the feature embedding of the anchor, $f(r)=f(r_a)\ \forall\ r \in R_N$.
+We outline two scenarios in which collapse could occur and the measures that were taken to prevent it;

+\begin{enumerate} \item \textbf{In the absence of $\mathbf{L_{stop}}$:} if the weights of any layer in $f$ converge to all zeros, this would result in $\forall \ r \in R_N: \frac{1}{N}\sum_{i=1}^{N}f({r_i}) = f(r)$.
+Although the model has not learned the features of normality, it has in theory achieved its objective of minimising the representation space with $L_{dist}=0$.
+However, we prevent this scenario by including $L_{stop}$ which minimises the distance between $f(R_N)$ and non-zero value $f^{*}(r_a)$.
+This ensures that the model has not achieved its objective by outputting constant representations. \item \textbf{In the presence of $\mathbf {L_{stop}}$:} if the weights of any layer in $f$ converge to all zeros and bias terms exist, $f$ can achieve its objective by updating the bias terms so that each feature embedding is equal to the feature embedding of the anchor i.e. $\frac{1}{N}\sum_{i=1}^{N}f({r_i}) = f^{*}(r_a)$ .
 Similar to DeepSVDD, we prevent this type of representational collapse by removing bias terms. \end{enumerate}